kmgallahan/Style-as-Code/docs/Best_Practices/Language_Features/language_features.md

 has_toc: false
 ---

-This best practices relate to usage language-level features.
+These best practices relate to usage of language-level features.

 The C# version in which the feature was introduces is listed below for two reason: